zimolzak/psci-resource-proposal/README.md

 manager, Safety officer, Chart reviewer, Data manager, System administrator, Programmers, and Developers.

 The *Safer Dx ENGAGE* change package contains multiple steps.
 The first involves identifying key individuals within the organization, who may be involved with this project both in terms of providing guidance and in the development of content for the e-triggers.
-An expert panel will comprise 6--8 individuals, representing patient safety, diagnostic error, quality improvement, clinical leadership, and informatics.
-Likewise, stakeholder groups include Data and Informatics, Quality and Safety, and Clinical Operations.
+A stakeholder panel may include representatives from: clinical leadership, clinical operations, quality improvement, patient safety, and data/informatics.